 To achieve a more equitable, diverse and inclusive research landscape, McGill administers the Canada Research Chairs program in alignment with the Equity, Diversity and Inclusion Requirements and Practices set out by the Federal program.

 Our University is firmly committed to equity, diversity and inclusion (EDI) as expressed in our Statement of Mission and Principles.
-This overarching commitment is further underscored in McGill's Strategic Academic Plan and Strategic Research Plan.
+This overarching commitment is further underscored in McGill's Strategic Academic Plan, Strategic Research Plan and Equity, Diversity & Inclusion Strategic Plan 2020-2025.
 These guiding documents provide a solid foundation for promoting EDI in the Canada Research Chairs Program and across McGill's broader research enterprise.

 The McGill leadership team, the Standing Internal Review Committee (SIRC), and all other academic search committee members receive training about McGill's employment equity context and commitments, while also offering strategies and skills for recruiting a diverse and excellent pool of candidates.
 Equity sessions at McGill are also focused on raising awareness about practices that can help identify and address explicit and implicit bias in the review process, and about how to ensure a substantively fair and inclusive search process.
 Training sessions are accompanied by reading materials, including peer-reviewed literature, that allow members of the McGill community to explore the research demonstrative of the importance of equity in recruitment, hiring, and retention as a sound practice for enhancing excellence and as an imperative for ensuring substantive fairness in opportunities and outcomes.